tensorflow/tensorflow/g3doc/LangRef.md

 the same type as the elemental type of the memref.
 The number of arguments provided within brackets need to match the rank of the memref.

-In an MLFunction, the indices of a store are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the results of an [`affine_apply`](#'affine_apply'-operation) operation that can in turn take as
+In an ML Function, the indices of a store are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the results of an [`affine_apply`](#'affine_apply'-operation) operation that can in turn take as